Yumchow/Chalk/README.md

 # Chalk
-Chalk is a auto-layout UI system for games and editors
+Chalk is an auto-layout UI system for games and editors